h4x0rl33tx/DSX/README.md

 ```

 ## Usage
-Here’s a quick example of how to use the DSX tool from the command line
+Here’s a quick example of how to use the DSX tool from the command line:
 ```bash
 python DSX.py path/to/your/file.DS_Store
 ```